ahjolinna/mpv-conf/README.md

 #### Basic info:
 There is 3 different quality settings : hq, mq & lq.
 MVtools uses medium quality because it's so CPU intensive.
 There is also the "normal" mpv.desktop file ytdl works out of the box, there is A LOT "keyboard bindings", it should support every codec what mpv and ffmpeg can /has (even non-free codecs)*
-#### NOTE:
-the chakra's x265/hevc pkg is way too old to build with this so I had to disable it until it gets updated

 * if someone wants I can make version without the non-free codec support , and/or more lighter/simpler one, and/or stable version (not git)..but I will do that after conf files are in better shape